 Quickly find & edit tickets using a set of filters.

-Add a new Q&A (Question & Answer) pair or import external FAQs into your ticket deflection kb.
+Add a new deflection or import external FAQs into your ticket deflection kb.

 Submit feedback on your conversation triage interactions to help us improve our responses.
 Conversational triage can also trigger the Tikit Feedback card.